abhishekpingale22/jenkins-sample/jenkins-D2.md

     - [Jenkins Build with Jenkinsfile](#jenkins-build-with-jenkinsfile)
       - [Configuring Credentials in Jenkinsfile](#configuring-credentials-in-jenkinsfile)
         - [Notes](#notes)

+## Continuous Delivery
+> Continuous Delivery (CD) is a DevOps practice that is used to deploy an application quickly while maintaining a high quality with an automated approach.
+It is about the way application package is deployed in the Web Server or in the Application Server in environment such as dev, test or staging.
+Deployment of an application can be done using shell script, batch file, or plugins available in Jenkins.
+Approach of automated deployment in case of Continuous Delivery and Continuous Deployment will be always same most of the time.
+In the case of Continuous Delivery, the application package is always production ready

 ## Pre-requisites
 - Below steps assume that, you have a Jenkins Server Up and Running on one of the EC2 instance.